cmickalea/Tandem-SE-Apprentice-Challenge-2020/README.md

 - A user can see the score they received at the end of the round.

 ## Known Issues
-In order to create a round of 10 I generated a random array to shuffle the questions which presented a problem with duplicate questions.
-None of the solutions I tried created a game with uniques questions but I decided to risk duplicates rather than create a game where every round has the same questions in the same order.
+In order to create a round of 10 questions I generated a random array to shuffle the questions which presented a problem with duplicate questions.
+None of the solutions I tried guaranteed a game free of duplicates but I decided to risk duplicates rather than create a game where every round has the same questions in the same order.
+Also, I tried multiple different ways to deselect the previous choice selected but could not solve that issue as well.

 ## Future Improvements
-I would definitely work to solve my duplicates issue.
+I would definitely work to solve my aforementioned issues.
 Additionally, I would add a timing feature where the incorrect answers disappear as time goes down leaving the correct answer as time is up.